-EXHIBIT VII Summary of Plan Provisions This exhibit summarizes the major interpreted as, a complete statement or provisions of the Fund included in the valuation.
+EXHIBIT VII Summary of Plan Provisions This exhibit summarizes the majo interpreted as, a complete stateme or provisions of the Fund included in the valuation.
 It is not intended to be, nor should it be ent of all plan provisions.
 Membership: Any person employed by the Chicago Park District in a position requiring service for 6 months or more in a calendar year is required to become a member of the Fund as a condition of employment.
-Employee Contributions: All members of the Fund are required to contribute 10% of salary to the Fund as follows: 8% for the retirement pension, 1% for the spouse's pension, and 1% for the automatic increases in the retirement pension.
+Employee Contributions: All members of the Fund are required to contribute 9% of salary to the Fund as follows: 7% for the retirement pension, 1% for the spouse's pension, and 1% for the automatic increases in the retirement pension.
 In addition, employees are required to contribute \$3.60 per month toward the cost of the single sum death benefit.
-This 8% towards the retirement pension will increase to 9% in 2018 and 10% in 2019.
-This will decrease to 8.5% only if the funded ratio reaches 90%, but it will revert back to 10% if the funding ratio subsequently falls below 90%.
 Tiers: Tier 1: First hired before January 1, 2011.
 Tier 2: First hired on or after January 1, 2011.
 Retirement Pension: a.
-Eligibility - An employee may retire at age 50 (age 58 for members younger than age 45 as of January 1, 2015) with at least 10 years of service or at age 60 with 4 years of service.
+Eligibility - An employee may retire at age 50 with at least 10 years of service or at age 60 with 4 years of service.
 If retirement occurs before age 60, the retirement pension is reduced 1⁄4 of 1% of each month that the age of the member is below 60.
-However, there is no reduction if the employee has at least 30 years of service.
+However, there is no reduction if the employee has at least 30 years of service. b.

-b.
 Amount - The retirement pension is based on the average of the 4 highest consecutive years of salary within the last 10 years.
 For an employee who withdraws from service on or after December 31, 2003, the amount of the retirement pension is 2.4% of highest average salary for each year of service.
 The maximum pension payable is 80% of the highest annual salary.